Walter S. Johnson: Big business

 The year was 1927 and the new corporation soon encircled a wide range of forest products.
 Besides the box industry, there were timber holdings, saw mills, re-manufacturing plants and complete lumber sales and distribution divisions.
-With good management and strong business ethics, it weathered the depression and by the end of World War II, the corporation was a multimillion-dollar operation.
+With good management and strong business ethics, it weathered the depression and by the end of World War II, the corporation was a multi million-dollar operation.

 It was during the depression years that Johnson met Carl Friden, a Swedish-born engineer who had perfected and patented a revolutionary calculator.
 Friden had been very successful with his designs, but had met ruin with the stock market crash of 1929.
 In 1933, after Friden had spent years trying to perfect his product and find backers, he met Charles Gruenhagen, Johnson's brother-in-law.
 Gruenhagen was intrigued by Friden's accomplishments and introduced him to Johnson and members of the AFPC board.
 Friden proposed selling half interest to Johnson for $25,000, the funds to get his company off the ground.
 Johnson split the obligation with his partners and the Friden company began production.

 Johnson's investment paid off well.
 Friden's plant in San Leandro, California grew to consist of 50000 sqft of facilities and employed over 500 people.
 During World War II, the plant was restricted to making only 25 calculators a day, while the skilled machinists and engineers were redirected to make complicated bomb fuses and tachometers.
 After the war, the plant continued to make delicate instruments and expanded its line of calculating products, catering to the needs of scientists, businesses and industry.